 Bologna is known for its stuffed pastas, like this giant tortellini called tortellacci.
 A single sheet of pasta is typically stuffed with spinach, meat, onions and garlic, and sauteed with butter, maybe a little white wine, and flavorings like rosemary and pancetta.
 Yum!

-Modena may not produce the staggering number of proscuitto hams as their Parma neighbor, but you could also argue that less quantity results in a higher quality and tastier ham!
+Modena may not produce the staggering number of proscuitto hams as their Parma neighbor, but you could also argue that less quantity results in a higher quality and tastier ham.
 It's tender and porky, with just a touch of saltiness.
 Also try the fattier version known as Speck if you can - equally as tender and bursting with flavor.

-The Italians take their DOP (designated origin of protection) very seriously when it comes to food production, and lucky for us.
+The Italians take their DOP (designated origin of protection) very seriously when it comes to food production, and it’s lucky for us.
 It takes years to age and a second to devour.
 They don't call it The King of Cheese for nothing.

 Homemade tagliatelle or pappardelle pasta in a classic Bolognese sauce is a surprisingly simple but delicious dish.
 It's one of the oh-so-classic dishes that defines Bologna, the capital of the Emilia Romagna region.